sebstianrodrigo/pokemonBattle/README.md

 1. **Open the frontend application** in your browser.
 2. **Select two Pokémon** to initiate a battle.
 3. **View the results** of the battle.

-## Contributions

-Contributions are welcome.
-Please open an issue or a pull request to discuss any changes.

-## License

-This project is licensed under the MIT License.